Jul 20, 2019 | Guest Experience | Reading Time: 5 minutes

 Is it really important to have a hotel FAQ?

 The answer is: yes.
-A FAQ is an integral part of a good guest experience.
+A FAQ is an integral part of good guest experience.
 It also helps you increase your online presence and reduces a lot of stress from your hotel staff.
 Answering questions before guests actually ask shows you care about their experience and understand their needs.

 Besides, according to research published in Harvard Business Review, customers with good past experiences spend 140% more than those with poor experiences.
 Reason enough to have a FAQ, don’t you think?